 Avoid Supply Chain Disruptions Caused by Temperature, Impact, and More

 While supply chain disruptions that cause damaged products are frustrating to customers, they can be highly disruptive and expensive for businesses.
-Flaws and safety issues can endanger end-users, necessitate product recalls, and put manufacturers or suppliers at risk of legal action.

 Further, substandard and spoiled goods often tarnish a brand’s reputation and cause public relations nightmares.
 It takes time and resources to overcome the resultant supply chain disruption.
 In a recent survey, 81 percent of respondents described the economic consequence of product recalls as significant or catastrophic.